cap-js-community/odata-v2-adapter/README.md

 );
 ```

+Ensure that `cds.xt.ModelProviderService` is served internally, to allow extended CSN and EDMX retrieval.

 ### Build Task

 The CDS OData V2 adapter includes an CDS build task that allows preparing the OData V2 EDMX files for server and MTX sidecar app.